pranav4141/Credit-Card-Approval-Prediction/README.md

 Recall is important because the project focuses on identifying applicants belonging to the high-risk class.
 A higher recall means the model is better at identifying actual high-risk applicants.

 There is a trade-off between precision and recall, so both metrics should be considered when evaluating the model.
-- Why choose precision as metrics:
-  Since the objective of this problem is to minimize the risk of credit default for the financial institution, the metrics to use depends on the current economical situation:

 ## Lessons learned and recommendation